Phalcode/gamevault-docs/docs/server-docs/setup.md

 ## Configuration

 Congratulations!
 Now that you have set up your server you can begin configuring it.
 There are a ton of configuration options which will be explained [on the next page](configuration.md).

-But most importantly you should set up Rawg
+Most notably you should set the `CONFIG_RAWG_API_KEY` Environment Variable for [RAWG](https://rawg.io/), which is a video game database that Crackpipe uses to fetch game metadata.